anthony-diep66/studious-umbrella/README.md

 4. simulationTime: Time for simulation
 5. processArrivalRate: A probability for when a Process arrives into the queue

+## Program design and important concepts:
+**Many of the files used were borrowed from BSU public resources github**.
+All files that were borrowed will have a Javadoc comment at the top labeling it.

+This program is not 100% correct, there does seem to be inaccuracies concerning the expected results but all test files given from BSU's github huns successfully without exiting abnormally.
+This program contains several interfaces for classes and one exception class for the heap.
+The "main" file in this program is "CPUScheduling.java" where the simulation starts.
+Files such as ProcesGenerator.java creates processes from the Process.java file and inserts them into a priority queue made up of MaxHeap.java and MyPriorityQueue.java.

 ## Sources used
 1. [The Oracle Documentation]( https://docs.oracle.com/javase/7/docs/api/java/util/Random.html) for a reminder of how random number generation worked
 2. [Article on Caches by GeeksforGeeks](https://www.geeksforgeeks.org/max-heap-in-java/#:~:text=A%20max%2Dheap%20is%20a,child%20at%20index%202k%2B2) was used for more information on how the CPU Scheduling worked
+3. Starting code was taken from [BSU's github public resources](https://github.com/BoiseState/CS321-resources/tree/master/projects/p2)